tasha-lab/Prisma/ReadMe.md

 ### **Create**

 It is used to insert new data.
 The data can be passed in an object.
-You can use <code>create()</code> which returns the object and the number of objects that have been created or <code>createMany()</code> which only returns the objects.
+You can use <code>create()</code>

 ```
 const newUser = await prisma.user.create({